phillipjad/project_ghost_shield/poc_code/multicast_client/README.md

 		- Install using `pipx install uv`
 - Setting up uv environment
 	- After installing uv run `uv venv --python 3.11`
-	- Run `source .venv/bin/activate`
+	- Run `source .venv/Scripts/activate`
-	- Your uv venv should now be setup as indicated by the environment name surrounded by parentheses in your terminal
+	- Your uv venv should now be setup as indicated by the environment name surrounded by parentheses in your terminal![[Pasted image 20250124145031.png]]